 For these reasons, all models are subject to high risk of overfitting.
 Underlying data are essential for all model building and validation.
 In addition, we also have observed wider spread of service plan choices and geographic differentiations that have added and will continue to add more variation in our estimates over time.

 The total number of unique service plan choices on the market with different combinations of download bandwidth, upload bandwidth, and monthly capacity allowance is about 360 in both the 2018 and 2019 surveys with 344 in 2020, though there are more high-bandwidth plans in the 2019 and 2020 data.
 Among the 344 combinations in 2020, 42 were high bandwidth (download bandwidth greater than or equal to 500 Mbps) service plan choices.
 In the 2018 and 2019 surveys, there were 30 and 40 high bandwidth service plan choices in the 2019 survey, respectively.
 The rest of the service plan choices remain relatively steady.
 In other words, the total number of unique service plans available nationwide is fairly steady, though with an increase in the number of high-bandwidth plans.
-Despite few changes in unique service plan choices on the market, the 2020 URS received about 417 responses of service provider census tract pairs offering high bandwidth service plan choices, while the 2019 URS received only about 407 responses offering high bandwidth service plan choices.
+Despite few changes in unique service plan choices on the market, the 2020 URS received about 417 responses of (service provider, census tract) pairs offering high bandwidth service plan choices, while the 2019 URS received only about 407 responses offering high bandwidth service plan choices.
 In 2018, the URS received only about 260 responses offering high bandwidth service plans.
 This shows that more service providers provided different service plan choices to more customers, particularly for high-bandwidth services.
 Although more high bandwidth service plan choices have been offered over time, other service plan choices are still available for consumers.
 We suspect this trend will continue.

 We have also observed that the rate varies based on geographic locations because services are not all equally deployed.
 Therefore, it is reasonable to see a 4/1 Mbps service that charges more than a 10/1 Mbps service at a different geographic location.
 Within most strata, it is more likely to see the rate as a systematic function of download bandwidth, upload bandwidth, and monthly capacity allowance.
 However, this relationship does not hold at a national level because of the geographic differentiations.
 With the shifting in broadband service plans over time, the URS sample size is no longer sufficient to capture the geographic variation of urban rates.

 The URS sample is designed to estimate rates for combinations of download bandwidth, upload bandwidth and capacity allowance, across urban geographies, providers and technologies.
 Given the variety of offers and rates, the current URS sample design and sample size are likely insufficient to capture all variations.
 Adding additional strata without increasing sample size only exacerbates the issue of having a too-small sample size.
-The Commission is looking to address this issue.
+Commission staff is looking to address this issue.

 APPENDIX A